 2003: The Southeast Branch Library opened at 900 SE Green Oaks Blvd.

 2007: The Southwest Branch Library opened at 3311 SW Green Oaks Blvd.
-Interestingly, this is our third branch to be called “Southwest,” mirroring Arlington’s tremendous growth through the years and Library System’s commitment to grow along with the city we serve.
+Interestingly, this is our third branch to be called “Southwest,” mirroring Arlington’s tremendous growth through the years and the Library System’s commitment to growing along with the city we serve.

 Libraries play an important role in the communities they serve.
 At a library, children can get access to the tools they need to succeed in school, families can learn a new language together and job seekers can access the technology and resources to help them become more competitive in the workforce.
 In Arlington, Texas, the George W. Hawkes Downtown Library is no different.
 For the last 43 years, the Central Library has been a destination for hundreds of thousands of Arlington residents looking to learn, discover and gain new skills.